How to buy online

 All medication should be taken as prescribed.
 Doxycycline to prevent malaria, is taken at a dose of one 100mg capsule per day for adults and children over 12 (further information about malaria tablets for children).
 The course should begin two days before travel, continuing throughout exposure to malaria, and then for four weeks afterwards.
 It is essential that the full course is completed.

 Doxycycline should always be taken with food, preferably standing or sitting up, and preferably not just before lying down.
 It can cause acid reflux symptoms.

 No anti-malarial is 100% effective.
 It is important to take preventative measures in high-risk areas of malaria, including covering exposed limbs, using an effective insect repellent and using mosquito nets.

 All medicines have the potential to cause side-effects and reactions in some individuals.
 A full list of the most frequent side effects can be found in the manufacturer's patient information leaflet supplied with doxycycline tablets.

 Side effects include gastrointestinal problems (such as nausea and diarrhoea), thrush, heartburn and increased light sensitivity that can lead to sunburn.
-It is recommended that those prescribed doxycycline use high-factor sunscreen.

 When not to take doxycycline